UNSW-CFRC/whatif-install/README.md

 Make it read-only with `chmod 0600 ~/.ssh/WhatIf_ORG_ENV.pem`.

 ## Security certificate
-Generate a security certificate or request it from your network service providers.
+Generate a security certificate or request it from your network service provider.

-When available, copy the certificate and private key files to the Ansible Control server, into the directory roles/install_certificate/files.
+Once available, copy the certificate and private key files to the Ansible Control server, into the sub-directory `roles/install_certificate/files`.

-Install whatif:
+## Build whatif server

+Launch the playbook to create and install the whatif server:

 `ansible_playbook -i ENV_ORG playbook.yml --ask-vault-pass`